 Once they attack, hornets are mercilessly aggressive.
 Perhaps worse yet, they're unpredictable.
 There's no telling when they may decide that someone is a threat.
 Perhaps some sentries are more paranoid than others.
 But for whatever reason, it's not at all unusual for a hornet colony that previously ignored people nearby to suddenly decide to attack those people.

-There's another specie of hornet that's pretty common in and around the Macon area and throughout Georgia.
+There's another specie of hornet that's pretty common in and around the Macon area and throughout South Georgia.
 European hornets are a bit larger than bald-faced hornets and have a much brighter, more distinctive orange and black coloration.
 They also have a very loud, frightening buzz that sounds kind of like a small airplane just flew by your ear; and their droppings have a horrible, foul-smelling stench.

 European hornets usually don't build exposed nests like bald-faced hornets do.
 They like building their nests in protected areas like hollow trees, attics, sheds, and other voids.
 In fact, when European hornets get into homes, it's usually the smell that alerts the homeowner to the problem, not a visible nest.